 Amanda first conceived the idea of the Therapist Development Center when she was studying for her clinical licensing exams.
 She reviewed two of the top programs in California, however when she took the actual exams she realized that the programs had done very little to prepare her.
 At the time, the passing rate for social workers in California was 50%.
 Amanda realized quickly that there was a critical need for a program that provided the clinical review and test taking strategies that reflected how the material was tested.
 Amanda hired Bethany Vanderbilt, a fellow social worker, and purchased licensing test prep materials from 10+ companies to see if any of them were teaching the test-taking strategies and reasoning skills people needed to pass.
 They weren't.
 So after she put her first born to bed, she started developing her own study systems.

 Amanda lives in Southern California with her family.
 She has two amazing daughters, Elana and Naomi, and two exceptionally cute dogs, Sugar Magnolia "Maggie" and Mister Peanut Butter.
-When she’s not helping people pass their exams, she enjoys spending time with her family, volunteering for causes she cares about, reading psychotherapy books, the New York Times and the New Yorker, hiking, and horseback riding.
+When she’s not helping people pass their exams, she enjoys spending time with her family, volunteering for causes she cares about, reading psychotherapy books, the New York Times and the New Yorker, hiking, and volunteering.